 Taking Care of Your Social Needs

 Just as your elderly loved one can’t isolate herself and remain emotionally healthy for long, you also can’t do that.
 It’s essential that you take the time that you need to nurture your own friendships and other relationships.
-You don’t have to spend a set number of hours per week focusing on your own social needs, but you do need to spend some time focusing in that area.
+You don’t have to spend a set number of hours per week focusing on your own social needs, but you do need to spend some time focusing on that area.

 Taking Care of Your Personal Life

 You’re spending a lot of time managing your loved one’s personal life, most likely.
 But how much time are you devoting to your own personal life?
-It’s possible that you’re allowing quite a few different things fall through the cracks simply because you don’t have the time or energy to sort those situations out properly.
+It’s possible that you’re allowing quite a few different things to fall through the cracks simply because you don’t have the time or energy to sort those situations out properly.
 Take the time to do that so you aren’t picking up the pieces later.